lslumass/HyRes_GPU/README.md

 3. HyRes-GPU: [J. Am.
 Chem.
 Soc.
 2024, 146, 1, 342–357](https://doi.org/10.1021/jacs.3c09195)

 This is a tutorial for running Hyres simulations.
 The tutorial contains the following:
-1. IDP (intrinsically disordered protein) system: prepare PDB and PSF for a single IDP or IDPs (liquid-liquid phase separation);
+1. IDP (intrinsically disordered protein) system: prepare PDB and PSF for a single IDP or IDPs (LLPS, liquid-liquid phase separation);
 2. Folded protein system: prepare PDB and PSF for single-domain proteins and protein complexes.

 Below is a short description of all folders in this tutorial: